-Full Board General risk management oversight, including strategic, operational, financial and legal risks Joint leadership with management regarding crisis management and disaster recovery activities Reviews and approves annual business plan, including strategy and liquidity, and reviews long-term strategy, including its three primary pillars (strengthening our core business model, evolving our business and expanding our footprint) Reviews capital allocation strategy, including acquisitions, financing/debt transactions and share repurchase program CEO and executive team succession planning CEO performance review and CEO target compensation (independent members of the Board only) Audit and Risk Committee Oversees enterprise risk management and reviews key findings and strategies to mitigate identified risks Oversees significant financial risk exposures, including liquidity, legal, regulatory and other contingencies Regularly reviews reports from the Company's legal, regulatory and compliance functions, including ethics hotline Regular oversight and consultations with the independent registered public accounting firm Oversees cybersecurity risk management and reporting Compensation Committee Annually reviews whether any compensation programs encourage excessive risk taking, as well as risk mitigation policies and considerations Oversees human capital management, including talent acquisition, equity, diversity and inclusion, and any human capital risks identified in the enterprise risk management process Nominating and Corporate Governance Committee Considers any governance risks identified in in the enterprise risk management process Review and approval of Securities Trading Policy Responsible for oversight of sustainability, and risks and opportunities related to ESG
+Full Board General risk management oversight, including strategic, operational, financial and legal risks Joint leadership with management regarding crisis management and disaster recovery activities Reviews and approves annual business plan, including strategy and liquidity, and reviews long-term strategy, including its three primary pillars (strengthening our core business model, evolving our business and expanding our footprint) Reviews capital allocation strategy, including acquisitions, financing/debt transactions and share repurchase program CEO and executive team succession planning CEO performance review and CEO target compensation (independent members of the Board only) Audit and Risk Committee Oversees enterprise risk management and reviews key findings and strategies to mitigate identified risks Oversees significant financial risk exposures, including liquidity, legal, regulatory and other contingencies Regularly reviews reports from the Company's legal, regulatory and compliance functions, including ethics hotline Regular oversight and consultations with the independent registered public accounting firm Oversight of the internal audit function Oversees cybersecurity risk management and reporting Compensation Committee Annually reviews whether any compensation programs encourage excessive risk taking, as well as risk mitigation policies and considerations Oversees human capital management, including talent acquisition, equity, diversity and inclusion, and any human capital risks identified in the enterprise risk management process Nominating and Corporate Governance Committee Considers any governance risks identified in in the enterprise risk management process Review and approval of Securities Trading Policy Responsible for oversight of sustainability, and risks and opportunities related to ESG

 Enterprise Risk Management Process.
 Our Audit and Risk Committee oversees our approach to enterprise risk management, which is designed to work across our business to identify, assess, govern and manage risks (including all strategic, operational, compliance and financial risks across the organization) and our response to those risks.
 The Senior Director of Corporate Internal Audit & Enterprise Risk, who reports functionally and administratively to our Chief Financial Officer and directly to the Audit and Risk Committee, leads an annual risk assessment process.
 Through this process, risks are identified through a series of interviews and questionnaires, and then prioritized based on quantitative and qualitative factors that consider the likelihood and impact of the risk on our operations, current objectives and long-term strategies.
-Senior management aligns on critical risks are subject to various levels of internal monitoring.
+Senior management aligns on critical risks and then identifies risk owners among the executive leadership team and a Board or a Committee for oversight.
+Less critical risks are subject to various levels of internal monitoring.
 Overall results are reported to and discussed with the Audit and Risk Committee annually and more frequently based on the materiality of specified risks.
 The Audit and Risk Committee provides updates to the Board, at least annually, on such review.